Where Does the Money Come From for Mortgage Loans?

 Veterans Affairs (VA) Loans

-VA loans are another government-backed option, specifically for eligible veterans, active-duty service members, and certain military spouses.
-The Department of Veterans Affairs guarantees a portion of these loans, enabling approved lenders to offer favorable terms, including no down payment options.
-Given our proximity to military bases like Fort Bragg, VA loans are a common choice for many of my clients.
+VA loans represent an earned benefit for our nation's eligible veterans, active-duty service members, and qualified military spouses.
+The Department of Veterans Affairs guarantees a significant portion of the loan, shielding the lender from loss.
+This powerful guarantee allows lenders to offer highly favorable terms, most notably the option for zero down payment.
+Given the Triangle's proximity to major installations like Fort Bragg, VA loans are a cornerstone of our local market and a financing tool I frequently see my clients use to great advantage.

 USDA Rural Development Loans

-The United States Department of Agriculture (USDA) offers loans to promote homeownership in rural and some suburban areas.
-While much of the Triangle is urban, there are surrounding areas that qualify for these loans, providing an excellent option for buyers looking for homes in less densely populated regions.
+The United States Department of Agriculture (USDA) provides loan guarantees to encourage homeownership in designated rural and certain suburban areas.
+While the core of the Triangle is metropolitan, many surrounding communities qualify for this outstanding program.
+USDA loans offer 100% financing to eligible borrowers, providing an incredible opportunity for buyers who are open to living just outside the more densely populated urban centers.

 The Secondary Mortgage Market